Frequently Asked Questions: 2017 Best Graduate Schools Rankings

 There are two different ways that we rank graduate programs.

-For the five graduate program areas with the largest enrollments—business, education, engineering, law, and medicine—we use a combination of statistical data and expert assessment data.
+For the six graduate program areas with the largest enrollments—business, education, engineering, law, medicine and nursing—we use a combination of statistical data and expert assessment data.
 The statistical data we collect include both input and output measures.

 Input measures reflect the quality of students, faculty, and other resources brought to the education process.
 Output measures signal an institution's success in managing that process so graduates achieve desired results, such as passing the bar exam or getting a high-paying job offer.